You may sometimes need to switch to different Galaxy S22 Camera modes to get the perfect pictures or videos for the moment.

 What are Galaxy S22 Camera modes?

-As shown in the screenshot below, you can tap the More button to list all available Galaxy S22 Camera modes.
+As shown in the screenshot below, you can tap the More button in the camera app to list all available Galaxy S22 Camera modes.

 You can then see a list of available Galaxy S22 Camera modes, as shown in the green box in the screenshot above.
 To access these 12 Galaxy S22 Camera modes faster, you can add them above the Shutter button (read on).

-A Galaxy S22 Camera mode is simply a set of pre-set configurations for the camera.
+A Galaxy S22 Camera mode is simply a set of pre-set configurations for the camera app.

-For example, in the Portrait mode, Galaxy S22 adopts some algorithms to blur the background and tweaks the colour brightness and contract for the person.
+For example, in the Portrait mode, Galaxy S22 adopts some algorithms to blur the background and tweak the color brightness and contrast for the person.